sindresorhus/eslint-plugin-unicorn/docs/rules/new-for-builtins.md

 # Enforce the use of `new` for all builtins, except `String`, `Number`, `Boolean`, `Symbol` and `BigInt`

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 They work the same, but `new` should be preferred for consistency with other constructors.

 Enforces the use of `new` for following builtins: